 Changing the baselayer

 The baselayer is an important component of all of your maps.
 We offer several default layers for you to choose from or if you host your own elsewhere you can add it to your account.
 Here we will use one of the default baselayers.
 Let's use a darker background.
 Click the baselayer selector above the map to see previews of the available baselayers.
 Select the one named GMaps Dark.
 Your map will be updated to use this layer as the basemap.
 It will be included in all shared and embedded versions of your map.
+You can add your own basemaps, too.

-Sharing your map
+Visualize your map

 One thing you'll notice is that the name and description you entered earlier are now displayed above the map.
 This is great because it means the people you share the link with can read about the map they are viewing.
 If you want to change these options, you can toggle them on/off in the Embed dialog.
 Play with the different options to check the effect in your public map: show or hide elements, add search and sharing features, customize scrollwheel zooming, etc.